 The failure of the Great Ape Trust / Bonobo Hope / Iowa Primate Learning Sanctuary is best illustrated by “then” and “now” photos of the morbidly obese Kanzi.

-Bonobo fans may be confused about this organisation.
-At various points in their fundraising stunts, this organisation has been known as the Great Ape Trust.
+Bonobo fans may be confused about this organization.
+At various points in their fundraising stunts, this organization has been known as the Great Ape Trust.
 It also does business as Bonobo Hope.
-Lately, it calls itself the Iowa Primate learning Sanctuary —.
-Which is at least 50 percent correct since it's in Iowa and and it does have primates.
+Lately, it calls itself the Iowa Primate Learning Sanctuary — which is at least 50 percent correct since it is in Iowa and and it does have primates.
 Learning and sanctuary?
 Not so much.
 They also started up a Panbanisha.org, to leverage the tragic death of one of their bonobos into yet another fundraising scheme.

 The latest crisis in the ongoing 30+ year saga with the research bonobos started out of the public eye, in mid-December, 2011.
 Because of a myriad of concerns and objections about Dr. Sue Savage-Rumbaugh, employees resigned from Great Ape Trust, en masse.
-Before it was all over, eight caregivers, one accountant, three public safety officers, one public relations director.
-Two directors ‒ plus all interns ‒ walked out.
+Before it was all over, eight caregivers, one accountant, three public safety officers, one public relations director, and two directors ‒ plus all interns ‒ walked out.

 While the board and Savage-Rumbaugh caromed from one preposterous publicity ploy to the next, rumors started surfacing about what was really happening at the Great Ape Trust.
-I blogged about the stuff I learned.
-Encouraged anyone who contacted me to “come out.”
-But they'd careers in front of them and had seen Savage-Rumbaugh and her acolytes retaliate against people who disagreed with her.
+I blogged about the stuff I learned, and encouraged anyone who contacted me to “come out.”
+But they had careers in front of them and had seen Savage-Rumbaugh and her acolytes retaliate against people who disagreed with her.
 (I can attest to that!)
 They needed time to talk things out.

 On September 9, 2012, the “Bonobo 12” wrote to the Great Ape Trust Board of Directors with their concerns.
 On September 10, after getting the brushoff from the board, they went public.